merenlab/merenlab.org/_posts/anvio/2015-08-20-installation-on-mac.md

 {% include _toc.html %}

-One of our highest priorities with [anvi'o]({{ site.url }}/projects/anvio) has always been creating a metagenomics platform that everyone can use.
-Installation is the most critical part of it.
+One of our highest priorities with [anvi'o]({{ site.url }}/projects/anvio) has always been the ease of use.
+Pain-free installation is clearly an important requirement to achieve that.
 [Installing anvi'o]({% post_url anvio/2015-05-01-installation %}) is not terribly hard, however, there is still room for improvement.

 We now have a new installer, and if you are using Mac OS X (version 10.9+, i.e., Maverick or Yosemite), you are pretty much covered!